 FSH: Follicle Stimulating Hormone

 GIFT: Gamete intra-fallopian tube transfer.
 This uses multiple eggs collected from the ovaries.
-The eggs are placed into a thin flexible tube (catheter) along with the sperm to be used.
+The eggs are placed into a thin, flexible tube (catheter) along with the sperm to be used.
 The gametes (both eggs and sperm) are then injected into the fallopian tubes using a surgical procedure called laparoscopy.

 GnRH: Gonadotropin-releasing hormone causes the pituitary gland in the brain to make and secrete the hormones luteinizing hormone (LH) and follicle-stimulating hormone (FSH)